-After we were properly introduced-having a reporter in the room didn't seem to faze her-she slid a packet labeled "Price List" across the desk at Miss B. The basic services included embalming, dressing, viewing ceremonies, transportation, and so on, and they went for around \$3,500.
+professional.
+After we were properly introduced-having a reporter in the room didn't seem to faze her-she slid a packet labeled "Price List" across the desk at Miss B. The basic services included embalming, dressing, viewing ceremonies, attention but not hysteria.
+She was, above all else.

+transportation, and so on, and they went for around \$3,500.
 That didn't include the casket, which ranged from your basic three-hundred-dollar pine box all the way up to the Z64 Classic Gold Solid Bronze Sealer With Velvet Interior.
 It went for a hair over 10 Large.
 Calculating in monetary terms I could understand, that was about 2.8 used Malibus.
 Miss B was doing her best to keep her composure, but it wasn't hard to see how floored she was.
-She obviously didn't have enough savings to get Wanda near the cemetery, much less in the ground.
-There was a grim joke in the funeral home business that the shorter the driveway, the more expensive the funeral.
+She obviously didn't wasn't hard to see how floored she was.
+She obviously didn't have enough savings to get Wanda near the cemetery, much funeral.
 Rich people just wanted to get on with probating the will.
-It was the poor folks-the ones who couldn't really afford it-who felt the need to have showy funerals.
+It was the poor folks-the ones who couldn't really afford it- who felt the need to have showy funerals.
 Miss B didn't even have a driveway.